 Through it all, we will practice gratitude for what we do have this year by laughing, drinking, dancing and, of course, eating.
 We will fill the house with sounds of joy and thanksgiving, just what she would want to hear.
 And she will be there, in each of us.

 Although we’ve lost a lot this year as individuals and communities, my challenge to us is to focus, just for a few days, on all that we have gained and all that we have to look forward to.

 I think we will see that there is even more to be thankful for than we thought.

 A North Carolina native with degrees from the University of North Carolina (BA in English and Psychology) and Campbell University Divinity School (MDiv), Gordon currently works with youth, college students and young adults at a church in Raleigh, North Carolina.
-She is currently an Ernest C. Hynds Intern at Good Faith Media in the fall of 2020.
+She was an Ernest C. Hynds Intern at Good Faith Media in the fall of 2020.